-If you have an animal on the Pet Aid scheme, all other pets on the same household should get their veterinary treatment at Grove Veterinary Centre.
-It is recommended that animals that are not on Pet Aid should be insured against accident and illness.
+If you have an animal on the PDSA Pet Practice scheme, all other pets on the same household should get their veterinary treatment at Grove Veterinary Centre.
+It is recommended that animals that are not on PDSA should be insured against accident and illness.

 Why do I have to get my form in by a certain date?

 We send our forms in one or two large batches a month and we need to allow plenty of time so that they can be processed before the beginning of the next month by the PDSA.
 This is time and cost effective for the practice and the PDSA.
 If you are making your first application a member of staff can advise you of the closing date each month.
 If you are submitting a renewal, please do so as soon as you receive the renewal form.

 Can I send my form directly to the PDSA?

 No. The form must be countersigned by the practice, and therefore should be returned to us in the first instance.

 I live in Ulverston which is LA12 and am on benefits, why can I not join the scheme?